Photo: Paul Jeffrey/ACT Alliance

 PREPARE - In these moments, we are working and responding to appeals from our ecumenical partners for immediate aid.
 We also know there will be refugee, displacement, and relief needs for a very long time to come.
 We are in close conversation with our partners, and we know that as the needs arise you will join us in response and welcome.

 GIVE - Contributions to Week of Compassion can be made online or by check (POBox 1986, Indianapolis IN 46206).
-When designated for International Emergency Response, 100% of your gift will serve those impacted by this crisis.
+When designated for Ukraine Relief, 100% of your gift will serve those impacted by this crisis.

 With gratitude and hope, together we PRAY, PREPARE, and GIVE.